tomharel/DAT_SF_10/README.md

-# Data Science 10, General Assembly San Francisco
+# Data Science 10
+## General Assembly, San Francisco

 This repository contains all the material, lab notebooks and homeworks for the Data Science 10 class.